 Jackie Dempsey with the Squonkers

 Contributing Visual Artist

 2nd Camera Person

 Steve and Jackie would like to acknowledge everyone involved in this production

 for their creative contributions, especially the Squonk musicians for adding their

 own individual flavor to the music, and the designers, builders and technicians who

 added detail and richness to the production.

 This show can be set up within a 40’ x 40’ x 40’, on paving or grass, and has self-contained technical systems and run crew.
 All scenery, sound, blowers, inflatables, run crew and musical instruments provided by the touring company.
 There will also be a front of house roofless sound/interactive station that will be about 30’-50’ in the house, on center.

 A 26’ box truck needs to get to the site for set-up and strike, and needs secure offsite parking.
 If offsite, we would need a storage area or pod of some sort to store our equipment overnight or in the event of rain.
 Onsite security is also needed.
-We require 4 double rooms and 1 single at a local hotel for 10 performers and technical staff.
-Set up and strike requires 3 hours with a couple of on-site volunteers for an hour.
+We require 3 double rooms and 2 singles at a local hotel for 10 performers and technical staff.
+Set up and strike require 4 hours each with a couple of on-site volunteers for a couple of hours.